Adyen/adyen-ruby-api-library/README.md

 })
 ```

-## Developmnet and Testing
+## Development and Testing

 Install requirements with ```bundle install```

-After adding your code, add and adjust test accordingle in `/spec/adyen_spec.rb`.
+After adding your code, add and adjust test accordingly in `/spec/adyen_spec.rb`.
 To run the test, run ```bundle exec rake spec```